RyanKennon/Okta-Tenant-Setup/README.md

 ---

 ### 10) Add Rules to a Policy

+Authentication policy rules define the specific factor requirements users must satisfy under different conditions.
+Configuring a password-only rule and an MFA rule demonstrates how Okta evaluates rules in priority order and applies the first matching rule to the authentication request.

 1. With the **Standard Employee Policy** open select **Add Rule**
 2. For the First Rule enter the following information: